Pre-Expansivity in Cellular Automata: Abelian CA: Definitions and Toolbox

+When ${(Q,\gplus)}$ is an Abelian group we say that $F$ is \emph{Abelian}, which is equivalent to the fact that $F$ verifies an equation of the form:

+for any configuration $c$, where the sum corresponds to the $\gplus$ law and where $V$ is the neighborhood of $F$ and $h_i$ are endomorphisms of ${(Q,\gplus)}$. \end{defi}

+Given $a\in Q$, we denote by $c^a$ the configuration that is equal to $e$ (identity of the group $Q$) everywhere except at cell $0$ where its value is $a$.
+Any space time diagram of a linear CA is a sum of translated copies of space-time diagrams with initial configuration of the form $c^a$.

+The case where ${(Q,\gplus)}$ is a cyclic group has received much more attention in the literature than the general Abelian case.
+We would like to stress the importance of considering the general case.
+First, it was already established that some dynamical behaviors related to randomization are possible in the general case but not in the cyclic case \cite[Thms 3 and 4]{abelianrandomization}.
+Second, we will show in section~\ref{sec:1D} below (Proposition~\ref{prop:cyclic1D} and Theorem~\ref{prop:prexpexample}) that pre-expansivity is equivalent to positive expansivity in the cyclic case while there are reversible (therefore not positively expansive) pre-expansive CA in the general Abelian case.

-The following lemma shows that linear CA over Abelian groups can be decomposed according to the structure of the group.
+The following lemma shows that Abelian CA can be decomposed according to the structure of the group.
 It is a folklore knowledge that appears often in the particular case of cyclic groups \cite{itoosatonasu,Manzinimargara}, and also in the more general Abelian case \cite{fractal}.

 Recall that the product ${F\times G}$ of two CA $F$ and $G$ is the CA defined on the product alphabet and applying $F$ and $G$ on each component independently.

 \begin{lemm} Let ${Q=Q_p\times Q'}$ be an Abelian group (law $+$ and neutral element $(0,0)$) where $Q_p$ is a $p$-group (the order of every element is a power of $p$) for some prime $p$ and the order of $Q'$ is relatively prime with $p$.